SSO vs. Federated Identity Management: A Guide

 Distributed Trust in FIM

-FI decentralizes identity management across trusted domains.
+FIM decentralizes identity management across trusted domains.
 Each partner retains control of its own IdP, but this increases complexity.
 A compromised partner key or expired certificate could allow unauthorized access.

 Best practices include: